 Continuing on with my kumihimo adventures, I started learning how to incorporate beads.
 With a normal braid, you need a thicker cord, but this time you will need beading cord and appropriately sized beads.
 Here, I’ve used 0.5mm cord, size 8/0 seed beads, and 4mm crystals and pearls.

 You start by braiding a little with the cord for the end caps, then you want to lay out the beads so that the pattern spirals up the bracelet.

-It is important to check the braid as you go along, as it is easy to forget to add a bead.
-You may have to undo a lot of cord like I did…
+It is important to check the braid as you go along, as it is easy to forget to add a bead or have it sitting above the cord instead of under.
+You may have to undo a lot of cord like I did at one point…

 I love the finished bracelet and I would absolutely love to make more in different colours!

 Materials: 0.5mm S-Lon oyster-coloured cord, 4mm blue glass pearls, 4mm light blue crystal beads, silver size 8/0 seed beads, silver end caps